Brenda Asnicar

-Brenda Asnicar (born 17 October 1991) is an Argentine actress who gained international popularity for her debut role as Antonella Lamas Bernardi in the Disney Channel television series Patito Feo.
+Brenda Asnicar (born 17 October 1991) is an Argentinian actress and singer who gained international popularity for her debut role as Antonella Lamas Bernardi in the Disney Channel television series Patito Feo.

 Life and career

 1991–2009: Early life and career beginnings

 Asnicar was born in San Isidro, Argentina, the daughter of Gustavo Asnicar and Adriana Mendoza.
 Asnicar has stated that she is also of Venezuelan and Italian ancestry.
 She has one brother, Iván, and her religion is Roman Catholicism.
 During her childhood Brenda studied at the Italian Cultural Centre school in Villa Adelina, where she learned to speak fluent Italian.

 Asnícar made her television debut on the children's program Cantaniño in 1999, when she was 8 years old.
 In 2003 at age 12 she began working on the TV show Chicos Argentinos.

 Asnícar debuted as a singer on albums for Cataniño and Chicos Argentinos.
 These albums were a commercial success in Argentina and numerous other countries, most notably Italy.